He was simply Dr. Dan.

-As someone who had been involved for almost every one of Phantom Regiment’s seasons, he was often asked which was his favorite show.
+As someone involved for almost every one of Phantom Regiment’s seasons, he was often asked which was his favorite show.
 In a 2016 interview, he said, “My favorite was New World Symphony in 1989 since it brought out the best in every section.
 Oh, there were so many I loved!
 And I loved each of them since they were the product of so much hard work, dedication, and love by the members and staff.”

 Dr. Dan was inducted into the DCI Hall of Fame in 2011 and was part of the 2016 inaugural class of the Phantom Regiment Hall of Fame.

 The Dr. Dan Richardson Memorial Scholarship honors one of Phantom Regiment’s most legendary supporters and cheerleaders.
 It is awarded to a veteran member of the drum corps each summer.